ztutlewski/GFXMath/README.md

 ## Binaries

-Compiler-specific binaries can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/lib/)
+Compiler-specific binaries, as well as a few other various zipped forms of the project, can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/)

 ## Requirements